UfoDriver/netherearth-ng/README.md

 ~~No sound~~
 ~~Firing breaks the game~~
 ~~Correct warbase positions in map files~~

-Correct factory positions in map files
+~~Correct factory positions in map files~~

+Mouse zooming does not work
 Quiting the game leads to segfault (double free or corruption) Game speed seems too high